marek-hanzal/pipi/cheat.md

 **Context**: `day`

 **Config:**
-- `#.factor`          - factor used to calculate day's factor (used for level size calculation)
+- `s:#.factor`        - factor used to calculate day's factor (used for level size calculation)

 **Flags:**
 - `b:day.change`      - new day/new low/new high